-The 'all causes' death rate in the Division at ages 0 to 74 years (268.3 deaths per 100,000 population) is similar to Melbourne (269.9) but lower than for Australia (290.4): the rates have been age standardised to allow for comparisons between areas, regardless of differences in age profiles between the Division and Australia.
+The 'all causes' death rate in the Division at ages 0 to 74 years (289.5 deaths per 100,000 population) is higher than for Melbourne (269.9), but lower than the rate for Australia (290.4): the rates have been age standardised to allow for comparisons between areas, regardless of differences in age profiles between the Division and Australia.

 The major causes of premature mortality in the Division, as for Melbourne and Australia as a whole, are cancer and diseases of the circulatory system (Figure 5).
-Death rates in the Division for circulatory diseases, respiratory diseases, injuries and poisonings, and the other causes group were equal to or lower than for Melbourne and Australia, while the rates for cerebrovascular disease (stroke) and cancer were higher.
+With the exception of cancer, Diabetes mellitus and the 'other causes' group, death rates in the Division are generally lower than, or similar to the rates for Australia as a whole.